Beach Cleanup – Individuals

 For many people 60-90 minutes is enough for this physical activity, especially if it is a hot day.

 Choose a beach preferably that is not cleaned daily by the government contractors.
 This will be classed as a non-gazetted beach.
+Check the Clean Shorelines event page to see what cleanups are already taking place and to find more information.

 2. Check the tides